BBC Four: History

+The channel was announced by Greg Dyke on 25 August 2000, as part of a plan that also oversaw the replacement of BBC Choice with BBC Three.
+Liz Cleaver was appointed its controller on 8 December.

 BBC Four launched on 2 March 2002 at 7:00 pm GMT, having been delayed from the original planned 2001 launch.
 BBC Four began as a late schedule for BBC Two, before it received its own channel, along with BBC Three.
 BBC Four was launched before BBC Three as a result of the government delaying approval for the latter.
 The channel replaced BBC Knowledge, an educational and cultural channel that had undergone many changes throughout its lifetime; in its final format it carried a schedule of documentaries and art programming, essentially a test of the new BBC Four schedule.
 It was rebranded as part of BBC Four, aligning it with the existing BBC One and Two brands.
 Planning for the new channel, along with the new BBC Three, had been in progress since October 2000; however, the incumbent government delayed approving the new BBC digital plans.
 The BBC Four plans were approved earlier, and as a result launched before BBC Three.

 BBC Four was different from the old BBC Knowledge: the channel would be more heavily promoted with more new and original programming and the channel would not be broadcast 24 hours a day.
 This was because on the Freeview digital terrestrial platform, BBC Four is broadcast in a statistically multiplexed stream in Multiplex B that timeshares with the CBeebies channel (which is on air from 06:00 until 19:00).
 As a result, BBC Four broadcasts from 19:00 to around 04:00 each night, with an hour's down-time and promotions for CBeebies before the start of that channel's schedule.

 On 12 May 2011, BBC Four was added to the Sky EPG in the Republic of Ireland on channel 230.
 It later moved to EPG 211 to free up space for new channels.
 It later moved to channel 143 on 1 May 2018 to sit beside the Northern Irish versions of BBC One and BBC Two there, and the 200s being used for +1 channels.